Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * *NoFace* - no initialization of the algorithm; an empty constructor was used.
 * *NotPlanar* - no  surface was given and the wire was not planar.
 * *CurveProjectionFailed* - no curve was found  in the parametric space of the surface for an edge.
-* *ParametersOutOfRange* - the parameters  umin,umax,vmin,vmax are out of the surface.
+* *ParametersOutOfRange* - the parameters  *umin, umax, vmin, vmax* are out of the surface.

 @subsubsection occt_modalg_3_1_6 Wire
 The wire is a composite shape built not from a geometry, but by the assembly of edges. *BRepBuilderAPI_MakeWire* class can build a wire from one or more edges or connect new edges to an  existing wire.